Lars Ulrich called in on Tuesday to promote Metallica's upcoming Orion Music + More festival in Atlantic City, N.J.

-Lars Ulrich called in to promote Metallica's upcoming Orion Music + More festival in Atlantic City.
-Howard took the opportunity to commend (unlike many critics) the band's recent album, "Lulu," a collaborative effort with Lou Reed--particularly "Junior Dad", the album's 20-minute final track: "I started crying.
-It got me.
-I loved it--no bullshit!"
-Lars laughed that Howard wasn't the only one: "You should have seen grown men cry out in the studio when we were recording it.
-I'm telling you, I've been with James Hetfield and Kurt Hammett for close to 20 years and I've never seen them cry before.
+Lars laughed and revealed Howard wasn't the only one.
+"You should have seen grown men cry out in the studio when we were recording it," he said.
+"I'm telling you, I've been with James Hetfield and Kirk Hammett for close to 20 years and I've never seen them cry before.
 It was amazing.
 It was truly moving."

 Dreams Do Come True